A Place Defines its Identity

 Research Informed the Identity

 The identity we developed came from extensive research—from interviewing business owners and residents to looking at historical imagery and current signage.
 The previous logo was an outdated script font and a blue lark birdie, which was cute but fleeting, and fell short of a meaningful mark (not to mention its similarity to the ubiquitous Twitter bird).
 What did it really say about the culture of this place?
-Using our research, design expertise, and unique perspective, we developed a new identity that more thoroughly represents the personality of Lark Street through a hand-modified logotype, lively color palette, iconic illustrations, and vibrant photography with the neighborhood’s original tagline, “The Village in the City.”
-The new mark was unveiled at LarkFest 2018, Lark Street’s biggest yearly event.
+Based on our research and personal experience, we developed a new identity that more thoroughly represents the personality of Lark Street.
+A hand-modified logotype, lively color palette, iconic illustrations, and vibrant photography with the neighborhood’s original tagline, “The Village in the City,” were unveiled at LarkFest 2018, the neighborhood’s biggest annual event.

 Launching a Social Media Campaign

-The first communication to launch was a social media campaign, #WeAreLarkStreet, celebrating Lark Street’s network of proud business owners, and setting the stage for an important business event: Small Business Saturday.
+The first communication to launch was a social media campaign, #WeAreLarkStreet, celebrating the neighborhood’s network of proud business owners, and setting the stage for an important business event: Small Business Saturday.
 In a time when online shopping is the easy solution, we wanted to highlight the individuals who bring life to Lark Street, offering unique, meaningful gifts, and personal service—something you can’t get online.
+Tote bags, stickers, and buttons were given out to shoppers to let the identity populate through customer pride.

 Lark Street Pride